 - Preheat the oven to 350°F (180°C).

-- Wash, dry, and thinly slice leeks.
-Clean and slice whole mushrooms.
+- Wash, dry, and thinly slice 2 large leeks.
+Clean and slice 14 ounces portobello or white cap mushrooms.

-- Put them in a lightly oiled baking pan and bake for about 15 minutes, until beginning to soften.
+- Put them in a lightly oiled baking pan, sprinkle with salt and black pepper to taste, and bake for about 15 minutes, until beginning to soften.
 You do not want to completely bake them at this point.

 For the binding cream:

-- In a large bowl mix cream and yogurt until combined with a wire whisk or spoon.
+- In a large bowl, mix ¾ cup whipping or heavy cream and ¾ cup natural yogurt until combined with a wire whisk or spoon.
 No need to use an electric mixer.

-- Add salt and pepper and mix.
+- Season with salt and pepper and mix.
 I suggest you taste it and adjust seasonings.
 It should be somewhat salty.
 Remember the mushrooms and leeks are cooked without salt.

 To assemble the quiche:

-- I recommend filling the quiche dough near the oven.
+- I recommend filling the quiche dough near the oven, as the cream can reach the top, and there's less chance of spilling it.

-- Scatter the mushrooms and leeks at the bottom.
-Sprinkle the cheese on top if using.
+- Scatter the cooked mushrooms and leeks at the bottom of the pie crust.
+Sprinkle ¼ cup grated Gruyere cheese on top if using.

-- Slowly add the cream covering the whole surface.
-Don't overflow the walls of the quiche, but they will fill completely.
+- Slowly add the yogurt/cream mixture, covering the whole surface.
+Don't overflow the walls of the quiche; they should fill completely.
+Stop when you reach the top, or it will spill in the oven and be messy.

 - Let cool on a wire rack for a few minutes and eat.